asi-alliance/asi-chain/Become-ASI-Chain-Validator.md

 Generate private and public keys

-Use our wallet generator script to generate private and public keys for wallet This keys need for managing your wallet and validator node
+Use our wallet generator script to generate private and public keys for wallet

+This keys are requirment for managing your wallet and validator node

 See more in [instruction](https://github.com/asi-alliance/asi-chain/blob/master/wallet-generator/README.md)